Christchurch Quake Map

 How to use the Map

-When you visit the map, it will start playing through the earthquakes (starting on February 22, 2011) once it finishes loading.
+If you select an animated map from the left-hand side of the homepage or the navigation menu at the top of the page, it will automatically start playing through the relevant earthquakes once it finishes loading.
 You can pause and resume using the controls to the right of the map, and also jump to the start or end, speed up or slow down the playback.
-The "Jump to" links beside the map allow you to start playback 3, 6, 9, 12 or 24 hours before the current time, so you can see just the latest tremors, and the row of links just above the map can be used to change the overall duration of the map.
+The "Jump to" links beside the map allow you to start playback 3, 6, 9, 12 or 24 hours before the current time, so you can see just the most recent tremors.